Skip to main content

 W

-Workspace - The top-level organizational unit that contains all your Courier resources and settings.
+Workspace - The top-level organizational unit containing all your Courier resources, environments, team members, and settings.